syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Text.md

 </table>

-2. The [PdfMetafileLayoutFormat](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Graphics.PdfMetafileLayoutFormat.html) class enables to break the HTML text into multiple pages.
+Step 2: The [PdfMetafileLayoutFormat](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Graphics.PdfMetafileLayoutFormat.html) class enables to break the HTML text into multiple pages.
-3. Complex HTML with CSS are not supported in this class.
+Step 3: Complex HTML with CSS are not supported in this class.
 Please use [HTML to PDF](https://help.syncfusion.com/document-processing/pdf/conversions/html-to-pdf/net/net-core) section for complex HTML with CSS and URL's

 The following code example illustrates how to render the HTML string in a PDF document.